Actipro/WPF-Controls/Documentation/topics/syntaxeditor/python-language-addon/troubleshooting.md

 This topic provides answers to common questions and problems related to the add-on.

-## How Do I Get Started With Python Language?
+## How Do I Get Started with Python Language?

 The [Getting Started](python/getting-started.md) topic walks through all the requirements for using the Python language.
 Be sure to follow all the steps in that topic so that the syntax language operates correctly.